cgalliva/local-ai-packaged/README.md

    Google Drive: Follow [this guide from n8n](https://docs.n8n.io/integrations/builtin/credentials/google/).
    Don't use localhost for the redirect URI, just use another domain you have, it will still work!
    Alternatively, you can set up [local file triggers](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/).
-4. Select **Test workflow** to start running the workflow.
-5. If this is the first time you’re running the workflow, you may need to wait until Ollama finishes downloading Llama3.1.
-You can inspect the docker console logs to check on the progress.
-6. Make sure to toggle the workflow as active and copy the "Production" webhook URL!
-7. Open <http://localhost:8082/> in your browser to set up Open WebUI.
+4. Open <http://localhost:8082/> in your browser to set up Open WebUI.
 You'll only have to do this once.
 You are NOT creating an account with Open WebUI in the setup here, it is only a local account for your instance!
+5. (Optional) To connect Open WebUI to n8n workflows:
-8. Go to Workspace -> Functions -> Add Function -> Give name + description then paste in the code from `n8n_pipe.py`
+   - Go to Workspace → Functions → Add Function
+   - Give it a name + description, then paste code from `n8n_pipe.py`

-   The function is also [published here on Open WebUI's site](https://openwebui.com/f/coleam/n8n_pipe/).
+   - The function is also [published here on Open WebUI's site](https://openwebui.com/f/coleam/n8n_pipe/)

-9. Click on the gear icon and set the n8n_url to the production URL for the webhook you copied in a previous step.
+   - Click the gear icon and set the `n8n_url` to your n8n webhook production URL
-10. Toggle the function on and now it will be available in your model dropdown in the top left!
+   - Toggle the function on - it will now be available in your model dropdown!

 To open n8n at any time, visit <http://localhost:5679/> in your browser.
 To open Open WebUI at any time, visit <http://localhost:8082/>.